jyates/jyates.github.com/_posts/2016-03-09-dynamic-schema-at-scale.md

   }
 {% endhighlight %}

+We have a known set of fields that are included in every record, comprising a BaseRecord and its BaseFields:

+{% highlight C %}
+  record BaseRecord {
+    BaseFields baseFields;
+  }

+  record BaseFields{
+    string aliasName;
+    long timestamp;
+    map<string> unknown_fields;
+  }
+{% endhighlight %}

+For now, its enough to understand that this is the basic building block of an 'object' schema.
+Shortly, we will discuss how its actually used.

+### Wait.
+What are you keeping track of?

-So a machine is actually an instance of a ```Metric```, that has an instance of its own metadata to map canonical field names, keep track of its own name and then store the _schema for the actual customer record_.
+A machine is actually an instance of a ```Metric```, that has an instance of its own metadata to map canonical field names, keep track of its own name and then store the _schema for the actual customer record_.
+This allows us to evolve how we define a generic schema for a tenant or metric, as well as evolving how the schema for a given 'thing' looks.

 Using schema to define schema... and then a big of pile of turtles at the bottom :)

 Note that Avro's standard aliasing because it only applies to records, which means that every field becomes its own record instance, which quickly gets to be a pain to manage and also prevents easy alias logic reuse.
-I'm not saying you couldn't do it, it just gets to be a pain.
+I'm not saying you couldn't do it, it just gets to be a pain (left as an exercise to the reader).

 ## Building schema - modern DDL

 The schema for a given field is programmatically built based on what the customer sends us.
 By using an instance of